TaylorWilken/SkiaTalk/README.md

 # SkiaTalk
 Demos for Lightning talk @techlahoma July 9

-To run this, copy the "SkiaDemoFiles" folder in your Documents folder.
+To run this, copy the "SkiaDemoFiles" folder to your Documents folder.